KERRHAM/project_2/README.md

    * CSS Validation

-      * No Errors found, When using the offical [jigsaw](https://jigsaw.w3.org/css-validator/)validator.
+      * No Errors found, When using the offical [jigsaw Validator](https://jigsaw.w3.org/css-validator/).

    * JavaScript Validation